CodeStalker/Midas/readme.md

 1. Install NPM
 2. Run from terminal:

-`npm install gulp browser-sync gulp-minify-css gulp-concat gulp-uglify gulp-rename gulp-sass --save-dev`
+`npm install gulp browser-sync streamqueue gulp-minify-css gulp-concat gulp-uglify gulp-rename gulp-sass --save-dev`

 <small> Midas is Copyright © 2014 James Steel <jamesrobertsteel@googlemail.com>
 This work is free.
 You can redistribute it and/or modify it under the